mustafa0x/pafm/README.md

 * `ROOT` is the path to the directory you want to manage (this is done by `chdir`).
-  *  E.g. if you want to manage your home directoy, change `ROOT` to `/home`
+  *  E.g. if you want to manage your home directory, change `ROOT` to `/home`

 ## Screenshots